Code of Conduct

 The present Code of Conduct is not a legal document or prescriptive in nature.
 It supplements, but does not affect, the application of other relevant policies, regulations, rules, and laws, including laws regulating the premises in which the ESPID Meeting takes place and any applicable host country agreement if the event takes place in a physical venue.
 The ESPID complies with such policies and will report all inappropriate conduct accordingly.

-Online Behaviour During the ESPID 2021 Virtual Meeting
+Online Behaviour During the ESPID Meeting

 Meeting delegates will be provided with personalised credentials allowing them access to the Virtual Meeting.
 These credentials are personal and non-transferable.
-Non-registered individuals, patient parent/relatives, other members of the public and minors will not be able to access the Virtual Meeting, unless upon prior agreement with the Virtual Meeting organisers.
+Non-registered individuals, patient parents/relatives, other members of the public and minors will not be able to access the Virtual Meeting, unless upon prior agreement with the Virtual Meeting organisers.

-Throughout the Virtual Meeting, all meeting delegates are expected to interact with fellow attendees in the same way as at a physical ESPID Meeting.
+Throughout the Meeting, all meeting delegates are expected to interact with fellow attendees in the same way as at a physical ESPID Meeting.
 As such:

 - All communication, verbal or electronic, must be carried out in a respectful and polite manner.
 Inappropriate messaging or contact will not be tolerated.